-Lazard Frères Gestion is against including an obligation to report threshold crossings in the Articles of Association or strengthening any such obligation due to the associated potential to deprive shareholders of their voting rights.
+Lazard Frères Gestion is against including an obligation to report the crossing of statutory threshold or strengthening any such obligation due to the associated potential to deprive shareholders of their voting rights.

 Finally, Lazard Frères Gestion systematically opposes resolutions combining multiple decisions ("block vote").